MohammedMazher1/Tester/README.md

 cp .env.example .env

-# database there are TerserDB folder in the repo
+# database : you will find the sql file for the project in TesterDB folder;
-# you will find the database on it make import for the darabase in your device
+#import the sql file to creat the project database
 # admin email : muhmmed711300411@gmail.com , password : 0776533887;
 #and other users the password is the phone number